radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 ```

 (In this example we've omitted the Radicle *prelude*, which is a set of basic
 modules containing many useful functions for writing state machines.
-The prelude is
+The
-necessary here in order to access pattern matching functionality.)
+prelude is necessary here in order to access pattern matching functionality.
+Note that helper functions exist to write this in a more natural style.
+Note
+also that Radicle-the-language is likely to change considerably in the near
+future.)